felnne/ansible-php5/README.md

 *This limitation is considered to be significant.
 Solutions will be actively pursued.
 Pull requests to address this* *will be gratefully considered and given priority.*

 See [BARC-]() for further details.

+* Extensions which have been enabled, and later disabled, are not actively disabled on machines this role is applied to

+This behaviour relates to how *disabled* applies to extensions managed by this role.

+* Where an extension is *enabled* it will be installed, if necessary, and enabled on machines this role is applied to
+* Where an extension is *disabled* it will not installed on machines this role is applied to

+This means:
+* If an extension would not normally be enabled, and is disabled in this role it will remain disabled
+* If an extension would normally be enabled, and is disabled in this role it will remain enabled
+* Additionally, if an extension would not normally be enabled, is enabled in this role, applied, then disabled and applied, it will remain enabled

+This is considered acceptable a machines are assumed to be easily replaceable, and so in situations where a previously enabled extension should now be disabled, it is assumed it is acceptable to rebuilt the relevant machines where the extension will start disabled.

+It is recognised some extensions are initially enabled (by the relevant PHP package, not this role) and that these extensions cannot therefore be disabled.
+However disabling these extensions is by definition not typical and therefore acceptable to require users to override with their own tasks.
+If this is needed, this role will not interfere, unless the relevant extension is enabled in this role.
+This currently only applies to the Zend OpCache extension.

+*This limitation is **NOT** considered to be significant.*
+*Solutions will be **NOT** actively pursued as it is intentional.*
+*Pull requests to address this will **NOT** be considered.*

+See [BARC-]() for further details.